warestack/bda/session5/part-2/README.md

-### Lab2: Advanced SQL commands
+### Lab5 part 2: Advanced SQL commands

 #### What am I about to learn?

-Today's lab session is essential to have a solid start in this module.
+Today's lab session is essential for a solid start in this module.
 Make sure you complete all the tasks before the next class.

 ####  Running the commands on the GCP

-* **To run this tutorial, you should start your MySQL server on the GCP.**
+* **You should start your MySQL server on the GCP to run this tutorial.**

-1. First, you must set up your command line to the current project id.
+1. First, you must set up your command line to the current project ID.

 2. Type the following command and press enter.
 Make sure you replace the `<PROJECT_ID>` with your project id, as presented in the previous video.